thejordanprice/steam-status/README.md

 Treat `src` and `app` folders like two halves of one bigger thing.

 The drawback of this design is that `app` folder contains some files which should be git-ignored and some which shouldn't (see `.gitignore` file).
 But thanks to this two-folders split development builds are much (much!) faster.

-### To-Do

-- [x] Prototype.
-- [x] Fix production mode.
-- [x] Get a successful build.
-- [x] Display the last check timestamp.
-- [x] Make some fancy effects in window.
-- [x] Timestamp formatting.
-- [ ] Try to do custom jackyll themes this repo's www.
-- [ ] Put analytics in the releases with custom useragents with version.
-- [ ] Add more random lulz crap.
-- [ ] Auto updater, like pull from git.
-- [ ] Clean up code and remove redundancies.